Rome’s Piazza Navona, site of the Circus Agonalis

 The Neptune Fountain

-Over time the stadium began to be called ‘in agon,’ then ‘novne,’ and finally ‘navona.’
-Sometime in the fifteenth century the abandoned arena was paved over to create the present square.
-Still today you can see remnants of the old circus.
-There are guided tours that take you underground to view the circuses ancient foundations.
+Over time, the stadium began to be called ‘in agon,’ then ‘none,’ and finally ‘Navona.’
+Sometime in the fifteenth century, the abandoned arena was paved over to create the present square.
+Still today, you can see remnants of the old circus.
+There are guided tours that take you underground to view the circus’s ancient foundations.